International Arbitration

 How to recognize and enforce an arbitral award?

 A party to an arbitration has obtained a favorable award.
 It wishes to recover its claim and seeks to have the award enforced in several jurisdictions, including in France where recoverable assets have been identified.
-It is essential to obtain first the exequatur of the award before enforcing it by common means of enforcement.
+It is essential to obtain first an exequatur order of the award before enforcing it by common means of enforcement.

 Read Story